Bevingta/fMRI-to-images/README.md

     ```

     This code is used to iteratively select a number (in this case 10500) of features at random, remove them from the training data, and fit the Ridge regression on the so obtained reduced data, obtaining the $R^2$ score.
 At the end of the iterations, the group of features whose removal lead to the best score is permanently removed, and the model is fitted on the remaining features.
 This is useful to solve the problems with memory allocation, at the cost of a reduced accuracy.
 - Ninth step.
 Reconstruct images from predicted test features using `python scripts/vdvae_reconstruct_images.py -sub x`.
+Depending on the number of GPU devices of your machine you may want to edit this last code script, for example changing all the `cude(1)` calls to `cuda(0)`.

 ### Contributions
 **Andrea**